yungshenglu/StudyJams/Coursera/CoreInfra/3-CloudVM/README.md

         * Even across sub-networks and even between GCP zones without requiring an external IP address.
         * VPCs routing tables are built in, you don't have to provision or manage a router.
     * Use its firewall to control what network traffic is allowed
-    * Use Sharedd VPC to share a netwrok or individual subnets, with other GCP projects
+    * Use Shared VPC to share a netwrok or individual subnets, with other GCP projects
         * VPCs belong to GCP projects
     * Use VPC Peering to interconnect networks in GCP projects
 * With global Cloud Load Balancing, your application presents a single front-end to the world